ericnantel/dotfiles/NOTES.md

 copying the .gitconfig.
 Date: 2025-10-03
 Emacs in no-window launch (-nw) might need we disable colorscheme if in Void Linux tty.
+Date: 2025-10-04
+Checking if vim, nvim, tmux? and emacs are opened within a pseudo-terminal fixes colorization, unlike checking if $TERM == "linux" which is not reliable.